How Many Eyes Does A Tarantula Have

 • Movement Detection: Their primary function is to detect movement.
 This is crucial for spotting potential prey or predators from a distance.
 The outer eyes are particularly sensitive to movement in their peripheral vision, alerting the tarantula to potential threats or opportunities.

-• Light and Dark Perception: They are adept at distinguishing between light and dark, which helps them navigate their environment, especially at night.
+• Light and Dark Perception: They are adept at distinguishing between light and dark, which helps them handle their environment, especially at night.
 This sensitivity to light also plays a role in their circadian rhythms and seasonal behaviors.

 • Prey Detection: Vision is used in conjunction with their other senses to locate prey.
 Once they sense movement, they use their eyes to get a general fix on the prey's location before relying on their tactile senses to make the final strike.